-Square 9’s Cloud Bridge allows for bi-directional accessibility of any customer data, enabling integrations and data accessibility without the need for complex network configuration, or IT involvement.
-Cloud Bridge works by establishing and AES-256 encrypted tunnel, effectively bridging the gap between cloud and premise.
+Cloud Bridge allows for connectivity between Square 9’s cloud and a customer datasource.
+Cloud Bridge creates a one way connection from the Square 9 cloud to a customer hosted SQL Server.
+This enables integrations and data accessibility without the need for complex network configuration, or IT involvement.
+Cloud Bridge works by establishing and AES-256 encrypted tunnel, bridging the gap between cloud and premise.

 Existing cloud customers looking to leverage data sharing capabilities may request Cloud Bridge Enablement through a request to the Square 9 Software Support team.
 New customers may indicate a need for Cloud Bridge functionality on their fulfillment request and the feature will be enabled, or Square 9’s Professional Services team may request it on your behalf.